jieli-matrix/SparseADRules.jl/README.md

 ## A Simple Use Case

-Here we present a minimal use case to illustrate how to use `NiSparseArrays` to speed up `Zygote`'s gradient computation.
+Here we present a minimal use case to illustrate how to use `SparseArraysAD` to speed up `Zygote`'s gradient computation.
 To access more examples, please navigate to the `examples` directory.

 ``` julia
 julia> using SparseArrays, LinearAlgebra, Random, BenchmarkTools